hirnimeshrampuresoftware/arm-software-developers-ads/content/learning-paths/server-and-cloud/mysql/mysql_memcached.md

 ![ansible output2](https://user-images.githubusercontent.com/71631645/216966712-9c8e1f9f-910f-43f5-a655-2e78a35d69de.jpg)

-## Script to deploy Memcached as a cache for MySQL using Python
+## Deploy Memcached as a cache for MySQL using Python
 To deploy Memcached as a cache for MySQL using Python, create the following `mem1.py` and `mem2.py` files on the host machine to store data from each of the MySQL instances.
 `mem1.py` file for MYSQL_TEST1:
 ```console